stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-3-spr22.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Run ``python reacher/reacher_manual_control.py --run_on_robot``

 The robot should match the motion of the robot in the simulator.
+Note: if you click and drag the robot in the simulator, the real robot will NOT follow.
+The real robot is following the joint angles set by the sliders.

 Step 4.
 Code forward kinematics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^